manojsingh/azure-blob-uploader/README.md

 # Getting Started
+- Update the "azure.storage.connection-string" value in the application.propertied file

-Build the app using - 'mvn clean install'
+- Build the app using - 'mvn clean install'

-Run the app using -  './mvnw spring-boot:run'
+- Run the app using -  './mvnw spring-boot:run'